code-monki/zhodani-wordgen/README.md

 # Zhodani Word Generator

 The Zhodani word generator creates words based on the number of desired syllables.
-The basis of the generator is the Traveller Aliens Module 4 - Zhondani.
+The basis of the generator is the Traveller Aliens Module 4 - Zhodani.

 ## Usage